 For many people, drug abuse and addiction are sad realities they have to live with every day.
 Some people don’t even realize that there are addictions to particular drugs, especially those prescribed by doctors.
-Neurontin, medically referred to as gabapentin, is a prime example of a drug that people don’t consider to be addictive or harmful.
+Neurontin, medically referred to as gabapentin, is a prime example of a drug that people don’t consider to be harmful or addictive.

 Neurontin treats neuropathic pain, epilepsy, hot flashes, and restless leg syndrome.
 It has not been on the market for long because its generic version was recently introduced in 2004.
-The drug’s uses, impacts, and mechanism of action are still under extensive research.
+The drug’s uses and effects are still under extensive research.

 A Neurontin prescription acts as a mild tranquilizer offering a euphoric high identical to the effect of cannabis.
 You experience a sense of relaxation and increased sociability.
 It has low addictive potential, and you can only increase its impact by mixing it with another drug like heroin.
 The effects of Neurontin depend on the user’s experience, dosage, and psychiatric history.